mejitos/cyber-security-base-2023-project-i/writeup/README.md

 It is also possible to handle the brute force problem (Flaw 5) with these tools instead of the given naive implementation (although it fixes the problem, it is a bad user experience).
+Also in general, all of these flaws like Flaw 1 (Broken access control) should be logged if detected.